-4. At Treasury's urging, in July 2008, Congress enacted the Housing and Economic Recovery Act of 2008 ("HERA").
-HERA created the Federal Housing Finance Agency ("FHFA," and collectively with Treasury, the "Agencies") to replace Fannie's and Freddie's prior regulator and authorized FHFA to appoint itself as conservator or receiver of the Companies in certain statutorily specified circumstances.
+4. In reaction to growing concerns about Fannie and Freddie, Congress enacted the Housing and Economic Recovery Act of 2008 ("HERA").
+HERA created the Federal Housing Finance Agency ("FHFA") to replace Fannie and Freddie's prior regulator and authorized FHFA to appoint itself as conservator or receiver of the Companies in certain statutorily specified circumstances.
 As conservator, HERA charges FHFA to rehabilitate Fannie and Freddie by taking action to put the Companies in a sound and solvent condition while preserving and conserving their assets.
-Only as receiver does HERA authorize FHFA to wind up the affairs of Fannie and Freddie and liquidate them.
+Only as receiver does HERA authorize and direct FHFA to wind up the affairs of Fannie and Freddie and liquidate them.
 HERA's distinctions between the authorities granted to conservators and receivers are consistent with longstanding laws and practices of financial regulation.